mauney/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 Repeat dropping eggs from the new test-drop floor until only one floor remains in the viable list.
 When that happens, the sole remaining floor is the highest floor from which one can safely drop an egg - floor f.

 By halfing the number of remaining options each time, the worst-case number of eggs used is about log-base2(n-stories).
+This results in a runtime of O(log(n)).